 One of the most important tools I’ve acquired was from a special educator who completed her master’s degree at Elmhurst University.

 Lauren Caputo focused her master’s thesis on how to create classroom environments in which all students experience genuine friendships.
 Her work has inspired me to see that a special educator’s toolbox is so diverse that it can build a network of support for the whole student—in every space within a school as well as in their lives outside of school.

 Lauren wrote about her project and shared her “tools” in this quick read on ASCD’s Express e-newsletter.

 I’ve been fortunate to work with remarkable special educators in teams of creative, smart, and dedicated professionals.
 So whatever professional place you are building, be sure to borrow some tools from the special educator’s toolbox.
 Better yet, become a special educator and build a career in education.

 And if you’re working on a team with a special educator, don’t forget to give that colleague some support.

-Develop your teaching skills at Elmhurst College, which offers an M.S.Ed. in Special Education.
+Develop your teaching skills at Elmhurst University, which offers an M.S.Ed. in Special Education.
 Use the form below to let us know you are interested!